 Documentation mainly consists of a couple of diagrams showing how to use the stand, which conveniently houses both the nibs and can be used to extract a nib from the pen.
 Lastly there are samples of rough, standard and smooth texture sheets.
 The sheets (sold separately) stick to the tablet work area, replacing the existing surface with a new texture, allaying fears of marking the tablet.

 The backing is of the ‘peel-off- and-throw-away’ variety, which is problematic if you chose to peel it off to switch between textures.
 It would prolong the pen nibs’ lifespan if the tablet shipped with the default smooth surface applied.

 We list the Wacom Intuos Pro as one of the best drawing tablets around.
 Let's dig a bit deeper and explore more about why we rate this table, as well as the few things that we feel let it down.

 Setting up the Wacom Intuos Pro

 Before use it’s necessary to install drivers and firmware updates.
+See our how to download Wacom drivers piece if you're not sure what to do.
 Once done, you’ll want to open a Wacom account then hop into the Wacom Desktop centre and fine-tune how the tablet functions to your preferences.
 Ignoring the fairly pointless setup wizard, the other options provide a wealth of useful customisation tweaks, including: on-screen controls; orientation settings that are ergonomically designed for left and right-handed artists; touch settings for multi-touch gestures to navigate around your project; and ExpressKeys and touch ring functions, providing handy shortcuts that during testing became preferable to keyboard hotkeys for speed.